 Youth services librarianship is an umbrella term that covers services for youth from birth through high school graduation or early college, and usually refers to services offered in public libraries.
 Youth services librarians construct and maintain a developmentally appropriate collection, provide reference and reader’s advisory services, conduct programming that is designed to support and extend print, media, and information literacy.
-Programs may be as varied as lapsit programs for babies to robotics for youth, to research skills development for older youth.
+Programs may be as varied as lapsit programs for babies to robotics for youth, to research or life skills development for older youth.

 Youth Services Librarians: Position Titles and Descriptions

 These are but a few of the many positions youth services librarians hold.
 For more position titles and job requirements, consult the ALA JobList.